I am the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful.

 In the past, I hated this aspect of my skill set, until my friend Aaron Wardle (a gifted worship leader & songwriter) told me that this “jack-of-all-trades” approach to ministry was a great asset.
 He admired my courage—he saw no fear in me that couldn’t be overcome by my faith in God to equip me in any given moment.
 Instead of waiting until I had perfected some art form, I stepped out in faith, expecting God to fill in the gaps.
 And he did.

 And because of this breadth of experience, God has given me a heart for artists and creative Christians regardless of art form, genre, or medium.
 I love to see artists empowered to give their God-given creative gift to the body of Christ and to a world desperately in need of his unfailing love.
+He has also given me a heart for those who have been hurt on this journey, for those whose bodies feel “not-quite-their-own” due to life in this crazy, mixed-up world.

 I am a wife and mother.